viacoin/viacoin/README.md

 The developer [mailing list](https://groups.google.com/forum/#!forum/viacoin-development) should be used to discuss complicated or controversial changes before working on a patch set.

+Developer IRC can be found on Freenode at #viacoin-dev.

 Testing
 -------